Note from James Bowe, Managing Director

 We are contactable by email at firstname.lastname@example.org or write to us at:

-If you wish to complain about a breach of your privacy please contact us on the email and postal addresses above providing details of your complaint in writing.
+If you wish to complain about a breach of your rights under either Australian or New Zealand privacy laws, please contact us on the email and postal addresses above providing details of your complaint in writing.

-If you have any questions about privacy, your personal information, direct marketing, spam or our obligations or this policy please contact us at firstname.lastname@example.org.
+If you have any questions about privacy, your personal information, direct marketing, our privacy obligations, this policy or you wish to receive a free copy of this policy, please contact us by at email@example.com.